GOALS-JWST: Revealing the Buried Star Clusters in the Luminous Infrared Galaxy VV 114: Abstract

 \section{Abstract}

 We present the results of a {\it James Webb Space Telescope} NIRCam investigation into the young massive star cluster (YMC) population in the luminous infrared galaxy VV 114.
 We identify 374 compact YMC candidates with a $S/N \geq 3$, 5, and 5 at F150W, F200W, and F356W respectively.
 A direct comparison with our {\it HST} cluster catalog reveals that $\sim 20\%$ of these sources are undetected at optical wavelengths.
-Based on {\it yggdrasil} stellar population models, we identify 16 YMCs in our {\it JWST} catalog with F150W-F200W and F200W-F356W colors suggesting they are all very young ($1-4$ Myr), dusty ($A_{V} \geq 5$), and massive ($10^{5.8} < M_{\odot} < 10^{6.1}$).
-The discovery of these `hidden' sources, many of which are found in the `overlap' region between the two nuclei, triples the number of $t < 4 $ Myr clusters detected in VV 114.
-Extending the cluster age distribution ($dN/d\tau \propto \tau^{\gamma}$) to the youngest ages, we find a slope of $\gamma = -1.27 \pm 0.32$ for $10^{6} < \tau (\mathrm{yr}) < 10^{7}$, which is consistent with the previously determined value from $10^{7} < \tau (\mathrm{yr}) < 10^{8.5}$, and confirms that VV 114 has a steep age gradient for all massive star clusters across the entire range of cluster ages observed.
+Based on {\it yggdrasil} stellar population models, we identify 17 YMC candidates in our {\it JWST} imaging alone with F150W-F200W and F200W-F356W colors suggesting they are all very young, dusty ($A_{V} = 5 - 15$), and massive ($10^{5.8} < M_{\odot} < 10^{6.1}$).
+The discovery of these `hidden' sources, many of which are found in the `overlap' region between the two nuclei, quadruples the number of $t < 3$ Myr clusters, and nearly doubles the number of $t < 6$ Myr clusters detected in VV 114.
+Now extending the cluster age distribution ($dN/d\tau \propto \tau^{\gamma}$) to the youngest ages, we find a slope of $\gamma = -1.30 \pm 0.39$ for $10^{6} < \tau (\mathrm{yr}) < 10^{7}$, which is consistent with the previously determined value from $10^{7} < \tau (\mathrm{yr}) < 10^{8.5}$, and confirms that VV 114 has a steep age distribution slope for all massive star clusters across the entire range of cluster ages observed.
 Finally, the consistency between our {\it JWST}- and {\it HST}-derived age distribution slopes indicates that the balance between cluster formation and destruction has not been significantly altered in VV 114 over the last 0.5 Gyr.

 \keywords{galaxies: star clusters: general - galaxies: starburst - galaxies: ISM - galaxies: VV 114}